 - Must possess a minimum credit count of 135 quarter or 90 semester credits, at the 100 level or above, attained at an accredited college or university (equivalent to three years transferable to a baccalaureate degree).

-- Prerequisite courses: One general biology, one general chemistry, and one introductory psychology — with a “C” grade or above for each.
+- Prerequisite courses: One general human biology, one general physics, one general chemistry, and one introductory psychology — with a “C” grade or above for each.

 One recent photograph (head shot);